vanstrouble/fitzone/README.md

    python app.py
    ```

 The application will launch with a login interface and automatically create the database on first run.
+The default credentials are **admin** for both username and password.

 ### Dependencies